ruaanviljoen/amazon-cloud-formation-couchbase/simple/README.md

 # simple

-This is an Amazon Cloud Formation Template (CFT) that installs Couchbase Enterprise.
+This is an Amazon Cloud Formation Template (CFT) that installs Couchbase Community.
 You can run it from the AWS CLI or using the web console.

 # How To Video